100% Grass-Fed Cows

 Chapter I - Anatomy of Grass

-Every uniquely delicious whole-milk product we craft begins as a single blade of green, growing grass.
+Every uniquely delicious organic dairy product we craft begins as a single blade of green, growing grass.

 The completely formed seedhead, which is used to identifiy a plant species.
 The introduced and indigenous grasses and plants of New York State number well into the many hundreds, and a grazing cow may eat literally tens of dozens of different grasses and plants per day -- and not a single GMO - modified one among them.